 New Forest Invasive Non-Native Plants

-Students from Southampton University have helped monitor 10 sample sites during 2016, 2017 and 2018, showing a reduction in non-native plants and demonstrates the success of the work.
+- Students from the University of Southampton have helped monitor 10 sample sites over four years, showing a reduction in invasive non-native plants.

 The landowners of the stretches of riverbank habitat are encouraged to keep any new infestations under control once New Forest Invasive Non-Native Plants officers have demonstrated that eradication of these species is both achievable and desirable.